garden-io/garden/docs/reference/commands.md

 ### garden test

-Test all or specified modules..
+Test all or specified modules.

     Runs all or specified tests defined in the project.
 Also builds modules and dependencies,